alan988chiou/VideoCompressor/README.md

 - **Time Format**: Start and end times must be in `HH:MM:SS` format (e.g., `00:01:30` for 1 minute 30 seconds).
 - **Video Duration**: If FFmpeg's `ffprobe` is available, the program will calculate the video duration for accurate progress tracking.
 If `ffprobe` is missing, the progress bar may not work.
 - **H.264 Patent**: This program uses `libx264` (H.264 encoding), which may be subject to patent licensing in some regions (e.g., the USA).
 For non-commercial use, this is typically not an issue, but please verify local regulations.

+## License
+This program is licensed under the **GNU General Public License (GPL) version 3** (or later) due to its dependency on FFmpeg, which is GPL-licensed when using components like `libx264`.
+For details, see the [LICENSE](LICENSE) file.

+If you modify or distribute this program, you must make your source code available under the GPL.
+FFmpeg's source code and license details are available at: [https://ffmpeg.org](https://ffmpeg.org).

 ## Dependencies
 - **Python 3.8+**: For running the program.